mozzsa/cognitive-algorithms/README.md

 # cognitive-algorithms
-homeworks for cognitive algorithms course at TU Berlin
+Homeworks in Python for Cognitive Algorithms course at TU Berlin